husseinhareb/Elenotes/README.md

 4. Run the executable file (`Elenotes.exe` for Windows, `Elenotes` for Linux).

 ### Getting Started
-Absolutely, creating a clear and concise README for your GitHub repository is crucial for helping others understand your project.
-Here's an example structure for your note-taking app:

 Follow these steps to run the app locally: